Meet the cast of Honour - TheNewsTrace

 Keeley Hawes leads the cast as the real-life police detective DCI Caroline Goode, whom we meet at the begin of the two-part drama following the disappearance of Banaz.

-Learn on for the whole lot you should find out about the cast and characters of Honour.
+Learn on for the whole lot it’s worthwhile to find out about the cast and characters of Honour.

 Keeley Hawes performs DCI Caroline Goode